narmeshnigam/karyalaywebsite/ENVIRONMENT_VARIABLES.md

 # Environment Variables Reference

-This document provides a comprehensive reference for all environment variables used in the Karyalay Portal System.
+This document provides a comprehensive reference for all environment variables used in the SellerPortal System.

 ## Table of Contents